-An email campaign is a sequence of marketing efforts that contacts multiple recipients at once.
-Email campaigns are designed to reach out to subscribers at the best time and provide valuable content and relevant offers.
-Using email campaigns allows you to build deep and trusting relationships with your customers.
+An email campaign is a sequence of marketing efforts that contacts multiple recipients.
+Email campaigns are designed to reach subscribers at the best time and provide valuable content and relevant offers.
+Email campaigns allow you to build deep and trusting relationships with your customers.

 Why should I send email campaigns?